openmm/openmm/docs-source/usersguide/library/03_tutorials.rst

 Running a simulation using the OpenMM public API
 ================================================

-The OpenMM public API was described in Section :ref:`the-openmm-public-api`\ .
+The OpenMM public API was described in Section :numref:`the-openmm-public-api`\ .
 Here you will see how to use those classes to create a simple system of three argon atoms and run a short simulation.
 The main components of the simulation are within the function :code:`simulateArgon()`\ :